wickwirew/PureSQL/README.md

 ```

 # Types
 SQLite is a unique SQL database engine in that it is fairly lawless when it comes to typing.
-SQLite will allow you create a column with an `INTEGER` and gladly insert a `TEXT` into it.
+SQLite will allow you to create a column with an `INTEGER` and gladly insert a `TEXT` into it.
 It will even let you make up your own type names and it will take them.
 Otter will not allow this and tends to operate more strictly like the table option `STRICT`.
 Only the core types that SQLite recognizes are usable for the column type.
 | SQLite  | Swift  |
 |---------|--------|
 | INTEGER | Int    |